 The Great Pyramid of Giza | Babylonian Sculpture

-Mathematics was used in Summer and based on a sexagesimal number system.
+Mathematics was used in Summer and one of their numeric systems was sexagesimal.
 Egyptians used maths for surveying & building, taxing the public for cooking oil & astronomy.
 Geometry in Greece came later (300 BC) and its maths still in use today was used by and in some cases created by well known mathematicians Euclid, phi by representing the golden ratio/mean between 325- 265 BC (Euclidean geometry), Pythagoras (Pythagoras Theorem), Aristotle, Archimedes and others.
 The Fibonacci Sequence having a strong relationship to the golden mean became prominent from 1202 & It was named after Italian mathematician Leonardo of Pisa, later posthumously known as Fibonacci (1170 – 1250).
 It was first used by Pingala and in Indian mathematics, however Fibonacci was the first to introduce the mathematical sequence to European cultures in his book Liber Abaci.
 The Fibonacci sequence while being used in Mathematics was later in time more broadly applied to art, design and used for determining divine proportions.

 The Fibonacci Sequence